Hamagistral/VCT2023-Kafka-AWS/README.md

 This project follows an architecture that simulates a real-time data flow of Valorant games data using Kafka producer and consumer.
 The architecture includes:

 1. Kafka Server and Zookeeper running on an AWS EC2 instance.
-2. Kafka Producer to stream real-time data.
+2. Kafka Producer to stream real-time data. [(Producer Notebook)](https://github.com/Hamagistral/VCT2023-Kafka-AWS/blob/master/KafkaProducer.ipynb)
-3. Kafka Consumer to consume the real-time data.
+3. Kafka Consumer to consume the real-time data. [(Consumer Notebook)](https://github.com/Hamagistral/VCT2023-Kafka-AWS/blob/master/KafkaConsumer.ipynb)
 4. Store data in JSON files and upload them to an S3 Bucket.
 5. AWS Glue Crawler to crawl the S3 Bucket and create a table in AWS Athena.
 6. SQL analysis using AWS Athena to gain insights into the data.